 The Hayabusa comes from another age, an age of decadence where the Japanese manufacturers annually usurped each other by fractions each year.
 Try one while you can.
 They won’t make them like this for much longer.

 Alternatives: Honda CBR1100XX Super Blackbird, Kawasaki ZZR1100 and ZX-14R all do more or less the same job.
-In many ways they are better and prettier bikes, but lack the Suzuki’s Top Trumps figures.
+In many ways, they are better and prettier bikes but lack Suzuki’s Top Trumps figures.

 Triumph Bonneville T120